 - Curtain rings

-After lots and lots of browsing at Lowe’s, we ended up deciding to go with electrical conduit to make the DIY conduit curtain rods – it’s super cheap, comes in a variety of thicknesses, and has a nice, industrial look to it so we wouldn’t even have to do anything to the finish (although, you could easily paint them!).
+After lots and lots of browsing at the hardware store, we ended up deciding to go with electrical conduit to make our curtain rods – it’s super cheap, comes in a variety of thicknesses, and has a nice, industrial look to it so we wouldn’t even have to do anything to the finish (although, you could easily paint them!).